Udopia/gbd/README.md

-# GBD Benchmark Database
+# Global Benchmark Database (GBD)

 [![DOI](https://zenodo.org/badge/141396410.svg)](https://zenodo.org/doi/10.5281/zenodo.10213943)

+GBD is a comprehensive suite of tools for provisioning and sustainably maintaining benchmark instances and their metadata for empirical research on hard algorithmic problem classes.

-GBD Benchmark Database (GBD) contributes data to your solver evaluations.
+## GBD contributes data to your algorithmic evaluations

-## GBD has three interfaces

-- Command-line interface `gbd`
-- Web interface `gbd serve`
-- Python interface `gbd_core.api.GBD`
+GBD provides benchmark instance identifiers, feature extractors, and instance transformers for hard algorithmic problem domains, now including propositional satisfiability (SAT) and optimization (MaxSAT), and pseudo-Boolean optimization (PBO).

 ## GBD solves several problems

-- benchmark instance identification and identification of equivalence classes of benchmark instances (gbdhash, isohash, instance family, ...)
+- benchmark instance identification
+- identification of equivalence classes of benchmark instances
-- distribution of benchmark instances and benchmark meta-data
+- distribution of benchmark instances and benchmark metadata
-- a simple query language to provide access to filtered sets of benchmark instances and instance features
-- initialization and maintenance of instance feature databases (meta.db, base.db, gate.db, ...)
+- initialization and maintenance of instance feature databases
-- transformation algorithms for benchmark instances such as instance sanitization or transformation of cnf to k-isp instances
+- transformation algorithms for benchmark instances
-- keeping track of contexts (cnf, sanitized-cnf, k-isp, ...) and relations of instances between contexts

-## Programming Language

-- Python 3
-- SQLite
+GBD provides an extensible set of problem domains, feature extractors, and instance transformers.
+For a description of those currently supported, see the [GBDC documentation](https://udopia.github.io/gbdc/doc/Index.html).
+GBDC is a Python extension module for GBD's performance-critical code (written in C++), maintained in a separate [repository](https://github.com/Udopia/gbdc).

-## Installation
+## Installation and Configuration

-- `pip install gbd-tools`
+- Run `pip install gbd-tools`

-## Configuration
+- Run `pip install gbdc` (optional, installation of extension module gbdc)

-- fetch a database, e.g., [https://benchmark-database.de/getdatabase/meta.db](https://benchmark-database.de/getdatabase/meta.db)
+- Obtain a GBD database, e.g. download [https://benchmark-database.de/getdatabase/meta.db](https://benchmark-database.de/getdatabase/meta.db).
-- `export GBD_DB=[path/to/database1]:[path/to/database2:..]` (and put it in your .bashrc)
+- Configure your environment by registering paths to databases like this `export GBD_DB=path/to/database1:path/to/database2`.
-- test command-line interface with commands `gbd info` and `gbd --help`
+- Test the command line interface with the `gbd info` and `gbd --help` commands.

+## GBD Interfaces

+GBD provides the command-line tool `gbd`, the web interface `gbd serve`, and the Python interface `gbd_core.api.GBD`.

+### GBD Command-Line Interface

+Central commands in gbd are those for data access `gbd get` and database initialization `gbd init`.
+See `gbd --help` for more commands.
+Once a database is registered in the environment variable `GBD_DB`, the `gbd get` command can be used to access data.
+See `gbd get --help` for more information.
+`gbd init` provides access to registered feature extractors, such as those provided by the `gdbc` extension module.
+All initialization routines can be run in parallel, and resource limits can be set per process.
+See `gbd init --help` for more information.
+More guidance on how to setup and use the command-line interface to control your experiments can be found in our [2024 SAT Tool Paper](https://arxiv.org/pdf/2405.10045).

+### GBD Server

+The GBD server can be started locally with gbd serve.
+Our instance of the GBD server is hosted at [https://benchmark-database.de/](https://benchmark-database.de/).
+You can download benchmark instances and prebuilt feature databases from there.

-## GBD Python Interface
+### GBD Python Interface

+The GBD Python interface is used by all programs in the GBD ecosystem.
+Important here is the query command, which returns GBD data in the form of a Pandas dataframe for further analysis, as shown in the following example.

 ```Python
 from gbd_core.api import GBD